 Indonesia has negative quarterly GDP growth for the first time since 1999

-Indonesia recorded its first negative quarterly growth since 1999, as consumption and investment declined due to the action restrictions implemented by provincial governments and a reduction in business activity as a result of the Corona scare, which was more than the negative 5.08% predicted in advance by Finance Minister Sri Mulyani.
+Indonesia recorded its first negative quarterly growth since 1999, as consumption and investment declined due to the action restrictions implemented by provincial governments and a reduction in business activity as a result of the corona pandemic, which was more than the negative 5.08% predicted in advance by Finance Minister Sri Mulyani.

-After suspending the reception of domestic and international tourists for five months, Bali has resumed accepting domestic tourists on July 31, provided they bring a negative PCR test certificate issued at least 14 days prior to the start of migration, and will resume accepting international tourists on September 11.
+After suspending the reception of domestic and international tourists for five months, Bali has resumed accepting domestic tourists on July 31, provided they bring a negative PCR test certificate issued at least 14 days prior to the flight, and will resume accepting international tourists on September 11.

-The PCR test is now more than 3.5 juta, which is more expensive than the ticket price at the hospital in Indonesia, so it will be limited to the wealthy people who can travel to Bali for the time being, but the resumption of domestic tourists is good news for the tourism industry as they used to account for more than 60% of the tourists to Bali in 2018.
+The PCR test is now more than 3.5 juta, which is more expensive than the flight ticket price, so it will be limited to the wealthy people who can travel to Bali for the time being, but the resumption of domestic tourists is good news for the tourism industry as they used to account for more than 60% of the tourists to Bali in 2018.